 Algae growth is another common cause of cloudiness in fish tank water.
 Excessive nutrients in the water, such as high levels of nitrates and phosphates, can promote algae growth.
 Algae bloom can make the water appear green or greenish-brown and reduce water clarity.

-See also Best air pump for large aquarium
+See also Best aquarium plants for beginners

 Ammonia and Nitrite Buildup